Iranian engineer's death at military site attributed to 'industrial sabotage' - agency | Law-Order

 Iranian engineer's death at military site attributed to 'industrial sabotage' - agency

+In his comments to the semi-official Entekhab news agency, the commander, Hassani Ahangar, did not say who was believed to be behind the sabotage.
 "The martyr from the Ministry of Defence was himself not the target but was affected by an act of industrial sabotage.
-We must prevent such threats with artificial intelligence methods," Hassani Ahangar told the semi-official Entekhab news agency.
+We must prevent such threats with artificial intelligence methods," Ahangar was quoted by the agency as saying.

+"Engineer Ehsan Ghadbeigi was martyred and one of his colleagues was injured in an accident that took place in one of the Ministry of Defence's research units at the Parchin area on May 25 (2021)," Entekhab added.
+Parchin is a sensitive military site housing several industrial and research units, where Western security services believe Iran carried out tests related to nuclear bomb detonations more than a decade ago.

+Iran denies Western accusations that it is trying to build an atomic bomb and says its nuclear programme is solely for peaceful purposes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)